portellam/deploy-VFIO/README.md

 *\*\*BIOS-only.*

-**Legacy guests:** For emulating video devices on Windows 9x and older operating systems, try the project [SoftGPU](https://github.com/JHRobotics/softgpu).
+**Note:** For emulating video devices on Windows 9x and older legacy operating systems, try the project [SoftGPU](https://github.com/JHRobotics/softgpu).
+Modern CPUs are more than powerful enough to emulate such hardware.

 #### Apple Macintosh
 ##### [AMD and NVIDIA GPU compatibility list (Apple Support article)](https://support.apple.com/en-us/102734)